+Building and building improvements

+Furniture and equipment

+Vehicles

 Estimated Useful Lives

-Building and building improvements 5 - 40 years
+5 - 40 years

-Furniture and equipment 3 - 15 years
+3 - 15 years

-Vehicles 3 - 5 years
+3 - 5 years

 Impairment of long-lived assets - The Organization accounts for long-lived assets in accordance with the provisions of FASB ASC 360, Property, Plant, and Equipment.
 FASB ASC 360 requires that long-lived assets be reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Recoverability of assets to be held and used is measured by a comparison of the carrying amount of an asset to future undiscounted net cash flows expected to be generated by the asset.
 If such assets are considered to be impaired, the impairment to be recognized is measured by the amount by which the carrying amount of the assets exceeds the fair value of the assets.
 Assets to be disposed of are reported at the lower of cost or fair value less costs to sell.
-No impairment charges were recorded for 2021.
+No impairment charges were recorded for 2022.

-Client service revenue recognition - All of the Organization's revenue is earned from contracts with customers (clients).
+Client service revenue recognition - The Organization earns revenue from contracts with customers (clients).
 The Organization's primary services provided to clients include therapy, attendant care, habilitation and respite care services.
 These services are provided through direct agreements with clients, and the Organization provides these services using its employees.
 The client simultaneously receives and consumes the benefits of the services as they are provided.
 The Organization applies the practical expedient to recognize revenue for these services over the term of the agreement commensurate with the amount it has the right to invoice the customer.
 Payment terms for invoices are generally within 30 days from the acceptance of hours billed.